 I read The Holy Bible before I start my day everyday.
 I love to apply the Biblical principles and concepts in my daily life.
 I also make time to read good books by various authors that will help with my personal and professional development.

 Make a list of the books that you want to read in the new year, and then set specific time slots in your daily routine to read them.
 You can keep your book list list in a journal or a notebook.
 Keep a log as you read the books.
-There are many good books available based on your interests and you can purchase them from various sellers online.
+There are many good books available based on your interests and you can purchase them from various sellers online or in your favorite book stores.
 You can also checkout your local library for free reading resources.
 Dr. Seuss said “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”
 So, plan to read more books in the New Year.

 If you did not speak to your family members or your loved ones recently, please take time to call them now.
 A family is a place where we can find comfort, support and encouragement.
 Take time to let your family know that you care about them and love them.
 It will make a difference in their lives and as well as in your life.
-I am sure that you will be glad you did take time to talk to them.
-Remember that sometimes you may not get a second chance.
+I am sure that you will be glad you took time to talk to them.
+Remember, sometimes you may not get a second chance.

 I hope that you found this information useful.
 Please share this post if you liked it.
 Feel free to share your thoughts by commenting on this post if you think of any more useful tips that can help us get better.
 I will be glad to hear from you.